Please click here for more information about accessing medical care during the pandemic.

 Help the doctors and nurses by having planned what you are to say before appointments and explaining this clearly at the start, including if you hope to discuss multiple issues.

 Our practice offers the ability to book some appointments and cancel all appointments online.
-This is through a service from the providers of our secure clinical system called Patient Access.
+This is through a service from the providers of our secure clinical system called Patient Access or through the NHS App.

 In order to use this service patients must obtain a registration form in person from the reception desk of either surgery, this contains specific information to enable you to register and ensures only individual patients consent and have access to their own account.